Ranim-K/Folderify/README.md

-# Folderify 📁
+# Sortify 📁

-Folderify is a lightweight Python tool designed to streamline your file organization process by automating the creation of folders based on various criteria such as numbers, alphabets, or custom names.
+Sortify is a lightweight Python tool designed to streamline your file organization process by automating the creation and renaming of folders based on various criteria such as numbers, alphabets, or custom names.

 ## Features
 - **Effortless Folder Creation**: Easily generate multiple folders with sequential numbers, alphabetic characters, or personalized names.
 - **Alphabetic Options**: Choose between uppercase or lowercase alphabetic folders to suit your preference.
 - **Customization**: Tailor folder names according to your specific needs by inputting custom names.
+- **Folder Renaming**: Automatically rename existing folders alphabetically in either uppercase or lowercase.

 ## Usage
 1. Launch the script.
-2. Navigate to the "Create Folders" option in the menu.
-3. Select your desired naming convention.
-4. Specify the number of folders to create and designate the destination directory.
+2. Choose from the available menu options:
+    - **Create Folders**: Generate folders based on numeric, alphabetic, or custom naming conventions.
+    - **Rename Folders**: Rename existing folders in alphabetical order, optionally choosing between uppercase or lowercase.
+    - **Organize files**: [To be implemented]
+    - **Exit**: Terminate the script.
-5. Follow the prompts to effortlessly generate folders based on your chosen criteria.
+3. Follow the prompts to perform the desired action.

 ## Contributing
-We welcome contributions to Folderify!
+We welcome contributions to Sortify!
 If you're interested in contributing, follow these steps:
 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature-name`).
 3. Implement your changes.